Dongaseu: History

-The dish was introduced to Korea around 1930s during the period of Japanese rule, but the thick, Japanese-style tonkatsu failed to gain popularity.
-Don-gaseu became popular in the 1960s, with the spread of gyeong-yangsik—light western food—restaurants.
-The dish, although called by the Japanese-derived name don-gaseu, followed Western pork cutlet recipes such as those of the Austrian Schnitzel—thinned by pounding before being breaded and deep-fried.
+The dish was introduced to Korea around 1930s during the period of Japanese rule, but the thick, Japanese-style tonkatsu failed to gain popularity. rr became popular in the 1960s, with the spread of rr—light western food—restaurants.
+The dish, although called by the Japanese-derived name rr, followed Western pork cutlet recipes such as those of the Austrian Schnitzel—thinned by pounding before being breaded and deep-fried.
 It was not sliced, and served with bread.
-Western-style appetizer soup was served before the dish.
-Don-gaseu developed into two distinct varieties.
-In 1977, gyeong-yangsik-style don-gaseu with thin meat became a popular menu in gisa-sikdang—drivers' restaurant, similar to transport café, for taxi drivers—with the addition of chili peppers and kimchi as an accompaniment.
-As gyeong-yangsik restaurants nearly disappeared, this style of don-gaseu is now commonly served in drivers' restaurants and bunsik-jip (snack restaurants).
-A second style of don-gaseu, with thicker meat and served sliced following the Japanese method, was made popular in 1983 by a restaurant called Myeongdong Dongaseu.
-This style of don-gaseu is now commonly served in authentic Japanese restaurants.
+Western-style appetizer soup was served before the dish. rr developed into two distinct varieties.
+In 1977, rr-style rr with thin meat became a popular menu in rr—drivers' restaurant, similar to transport café—with the addition of chili peppers and kimchi as an accompaniment.
+As rr restaurants nearly disappeared, this style of rr is now commonly served in drivers' restaurants and rr (snack restaurants).
+A second style of rr, with thicker meat and served sliced following the Japanese method, was made popular in 1983 by a restaurant called Myeongdong Dongaseu.
+This style of rr is now commonly served in authentic Japanese restaurants.